rajcscw/nlp-gym/README.md

 Furthermore, the toolkit is designed in a modular fashion providing flexibility for users to extend tasks with their custom data sets, observations, and reward functions.

+This work will be presented at [Wordplay: When Language Meets Games @ NeurIPS 2020](https://wordplay-workshop.github.io/)

 ## Install
 ```
 git clone https://github.com/rajcscw/nlp-gym.git